Panther Rookies Tackle BRAKES Defensive Driving Course

 “Y’all are superstars, and I’m a Panthers fan.
 I pull for you every Sunday,” said Baker.
 “But at the end of the day, you’re human beings.
 If you get out here and act a fool, wrap your car around a tree or hit somebody head-on and get yourself killed, one of us has to go to your house and deliver that message.”

-In the words of Dante Jackson, "It was hard."
+The defensive driving course in the words of Dante Jackson, "It was hard."

 B.R.A.K.E.S dedication to preventing injuries and saving lives by training and educating teenage drivers about the importance of safe and responsible driving means taking driver’s education beyond the conventional method.
 It is a free, hands-on, advanced driver training program taught by professional instructors who train the FBI, secret service, and state troopers for a living and/or perform stunts in movies.